 Session affinity

 Google Cloud load balancers provide session affinity on a best-effort basis.
-Factors such as changing backend health check states, adding or removing backends, or changes to backend fullness, as measured by the balancing mode, can break session affinity.
+Factors such as changing backend health check states, adding or removing backends, changes in backend weights (including enabling or disabling weighted balancing), or changes to backend fullness, as measured by the balancing mode, can break session affinity.

-Load balance with session affinity works well when there is a reasonably large distribution of unique connections.
+Load balancing with session affinity works well when there is a reasonably large distribution of unique connections.
 Reasonably large means at least several times the number of backends.
-Testing a load balancer with a small number of connections will not result in an accurate representation of the distribution of client connections among backends.
+Testing a load balancer with a small number of connections won't result in an accurate representation of the distribution of client connections among backends.

 By default, all Google Cloud load balancers select backends by using a